ANC refers Western Cape education department to SAHRC after school closures in Kraaifontein

 Sayed said the department’s action not only jeopardised the education of pupils, but has also placed an undue burden on neighbouring schools, including Enkululekweni Primary.

-“We are confident the SAHRC and Western Cape children's commissioner will investigate the matter thoroughly and ensure the rights of the vulnerable children are protected,” said Sayed.
+“We are confident the SAHRC and Western Cape children's commissioner will investigate the matter thoroughly and ensure the rights of the vulnerable children are protected.”

 Hammond said the department is engaging with law enforcement as the department will not tolerate threats to “shut down” or “hijack” schools.